wp-plugins/tabby-responsive-tabs/readme.txt

 The [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") plugin can be used to add the required Font Awesome files for you.

-= Controlling which tab is open depending on the link = You can use a 'target' URL parameter to set which tab will be open.
+= Controlling which tab is open when linking to the page = You can use a 'target' URL parameter to set which tab will be open.
 The value of this parameter is based on tab title specified in the tabby shortcode with punctuation & special characters removed and with spaces replaced by dashes.

 If you want to link to a 'contacts' page with a tab titled 'Phone Numbers' open, the url you use in link to this page would look like: